Oxford University Space and Astronomy Society

 The observations officer shall be responsible for the upkeep of the Society's astronomical equipment and they shall maintain the observations book.
 The observations officer shall also either be acquainted with the use of the society's astronomical equipment or be able to direct a Society member to a source of information and help with respect to this.
 It shall be the duty of the observations officer to keep an up to date record of the holders of the keys to the observatory.
 The observations officer shall be responsible for the purchase of new equipment at the instruction of the committee, and ensure that astronomy and astrophysics are fairly represented within the Society.

-The space technologies officer
+The rocketry officer

 The publicity officer